firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/aggregation-functions.md

 ## CHECKSUM

 Calculates a hash value known as a checksum operation on a list of arguments.
-Performing a checksum operation is useful for warming up table data or to check if the same values exist in two different tables.&#x20;
+Performing a checksum operation is useful for warming up table data or to check if the same values exist in two different tables.

-**Syntax**
+### Syntax
+{: .no_toc}

 ```sql
 CHECKSUM( <expr1> [, <expr2>] [, <expr3>] [, ...n] )
 ```

-**Example**
+### Example
+{: .no_toc}

 The example below calculates a checksum based on all data in the table `mytable` and returns the numeric hash value for the checksum.